x71c9/uranio-cli/README.md

 `UNIFORM` permission will check on a relation level, meaning that the rule is defined for the entire `Atom` relation.

-`GRANULAR` permission will check on a Record level, meaning that the rules can differ between the records.
+`GRANULAR` permission will check on a record level, meaning that the rules can differ between the records.
 Each record has its own write and read rules.

 Each relation / record has two attributes `_r` and `_w`, respectively for reading